Cyphrme/Coze/README.md

 #### Binary?
 Why not support binary payloads?
 JSON isn't well designed for large binary payloads.
 Instead, Coze suggests including the digest of a binary file in a coze message while transporting the binary separately.
-There's nothing stopping an application from base64 encoding a binary for transport, although it's not recommended.
+There's nothing stopping an application from base 64 encoding a binary for transport, although it's not recommended.

 #### Why is Coze's scope so limited?